awahlig/python-pcre/README.md

 python-pcre internally uses the 8-bit interface of the PCRE library.
 When a unicode object is used as pattern, it is first encoded using UTF-8 before it is passed to PCRE.
 Also, pcre.UTF8 flag is added to user flags.

 Alternatively, an existing UTF-8 byte string can be used and the pcre.UTF8 flag can be set manually.
 If a byte string is used without this flag, PCRE works in single-byte mode.

+The most important difference between the two is the handling of start and end offsets when matching.
+For unicode, they are expressed in characters, for UTF-8 byte strings, in bytes.
+In the latter case they must not point in the middle of multibyte characters or else a PCREError exception is raised.

-If PCRE works in UTF-8 mode, the matched strings can either be unicode or UTF-8 byte strings.
+If PCRE works in UTF-8 mode, the strings used when matching can either be unicode or UTF-8 byte strings.
 Trying to use byte strings that aren't valid UTF-8 will result in PCREError exception.

-The general advice is to be consistent and use the same types for patterns and matched data.
+The general rule to follow is to be consistent and use the same types for patterns and matched strings.

 License